You can help people live beyond vision loss.

 Six-year-old Jeremiah is smart, funny and loves drawing and reading.
 Being visually impaired doesn’t slow him down, but it does make navigating school and social situations a little trickier.

-In our K-8 Lighthouse Academy, Jeremiah gains skills that will make it easier for him to keep up with school work, play with friends and to enjoy his life.
+At Lighthouse’s Children’s Program, Jeremiah gains skills that will make it easier for him to keep up with school work, play with friends and to enjoy his life.
 Will you help Jeremiah keep receiving services that push him toward his full potential?